Querent-ai/querent-docs/querent/docs/get-started/quickstart.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This guide outlines the steps to install Querent, including creating an index, adding documents, and executing search queries.
+This guide outlines the steps to run R!an, including creating an index, adding documents, and executing search queries.
 The commands are detailed in the [in the CLI reference documentation](/docs/reference/cli.md).

 ## Pre-requisites for binary installation